parvezk/webgl-demo-1/README.md

 A WebGL demo experiment

-A collection of primitive shapes and basic animations.
+A collection of primitive shapes and basic effects.